 According to the latest news from TechCrunch, Mobike, China’s leading bike-rental apps, is planning to enter a new phase, which neighborhood services giant Meituan-Dianping gobbled up last April, is changing its name to Meituan Bike as part of an ongoing integration with its parent.

 Founded back in 2017, Limebike is an American transportation rental company that runs bicycle and scooter sharing systems in various cities of U.S. This system uses dockless vehicles and a mobile application to unlock vehicles.

 Talking about the fundraising, the company has raised $12 million in venture funding that led by Andreessen Horowitz in March 2017.
 In July 2017, the company expanded to the cities of Key Biscayne, Florida, South Bend, Indiana, and South Lake Tahoe, California.

 Then, in 2018, the company again raised a fund of $1.1 billion, making it a unicorn.
 Currently, the investors valued the company at $225 million.
 The CEO Toby Sun said that the company is now in 46 markets, including two European cities and it needs to grow even faster than planned.
 He also said that the company is planning to build LimeBike as an option for all the people, who typically do not get access to these types of transportation options.

 4. JumpBikes – Bike Share Electrified

-Talking about another successful bike sharing company, JumpBikes is a leading dockless electric bicycle sharing system that is operating in Washington, D.C. and San Francisco.
+Talking about another successful bicycle rental app startup, JumpBikes is a leading dockless electric bicycle sharing system that is operating in Washington, D.C. and San Francisco.
 Recently, the company acquired Uber for a reported amount of US$200 million.